Karen Spärck Jones

 Testo di Tiziana Ghiggia

-We owe search engines, as we know them today, to Karen Spärck Jones (Yorkshire, UK 1935-2006).
+We owe search engines, as we know them today, to Karen Spärck Jones (Yorkshire, UK, 1935–2006).

-Married to a computer scientist, in 1972 she published “A statistical interpretation of term specificity and its application in retrieval” which introduced the concept of Inverse Document Frequency (IDF) which Mike Burrows drew on for his Alta Vista search engine.
+Married to a computer scientist, in 1972 she published “A Statistical Interpretation of Term Specificity and Its Application in Retrieval,” which introduced the concept of Inverse Document Frequency (IDF)—a concept later used by Mike Burrows for his AltaVista search engine.